Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 The app provides:

-- A "Contact Me" link which readers can use to get in touch with the developer.
+- A "Get in Touch" link in the footer which readers can use to get in touch with the developer.
 The link points to the developer's email address.

 ### 1.4 App Wireframes (TO DO) 💻📱